Purpose

 References

-LOAD DATAstatement, see Use the LOAD DATA statement to import data. - For more information about how to use the
+LOAD DATAstatement, see Import data by using the LOAD DATA statement. - For more information about using the

-LOAD DATAstatement for bypass import, see Use the LOAD DATA statement for bypass import.
+LOAD DATAstatement for direct load, see Direct load by using the LOAD DATA statement.